LiberTEM/LiberTEM/docs/publications/joss/paper.md

 release that includes an embedded Python interpreter, and it can already generate efficient Dask.distributed arrays from the data formats it supports.

+Live data processing for interactive microscopy and automation of experiments is currently under development.
+The architecture and programming model of LiberTEM are already developed in such a way that current applications will work on live data streams without modification as soon as back-end support is implemented.

 # Acknowledgements

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 780487).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreements No 780487 - VIDEO and No 856538 - 3D MAGiC).

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 686053.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 823717 – ESTEEM3.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 686053 - CritCat and No 823717 – ESTEEM3.

 We gratefully acknowledge funding from the Initiative and Networking Fund of the Helmholtz Association within the Helmholtz Young Investigator Group moreSTEM